 Since you now have reporting on lock, and a solid site speed budget to reference, you can leverage this new setup to perform regular reviews.
 In our case, we add a task every two weeks to review current standings, compare them to the last report, and make recommendations for improvements.

 Reports will be easy to pull, and will set you up for the following abilities:

 - Identify current averaged site speed

 - Review recent deployments that might have had an effect on performance

 - Evaluate costly features that could be sacrificed

 - Celebrate wins!

 Now that you have a budget, a proper way to track, and a plan to report on your findings, it’s time to start making improvements.
-As the second part of this series, I will be highlighting specific actions you can take to help improve site speed and performance for your Shopify store.
+As the second part of this series, I will be highlighting specific actions you can take to speed up Shopify site load times and performance.
 Stay tuned!